Kingaroy Surrounds - North

 Employment drivers in Kingaroy Surrounds - North are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Kingaroy Surrounds - North has a balanced workforce with white and blue collar jobs.
+Kingaroy Surrounds - North has a balanced workforce with both white and blue collar jobs.
 Key sectors include agriculture, forestry & fishing, health care & social assistance, and education & training.

 Frequently Asked Questions - Employment